California's destructively wet winter has a bright side. You'll want to see it

 While those natural cycles in the climate continue — intensified, scientists say, by human-caused climate change — the landscape they're occurring on has dramatically changed.

 In normal years, most of the water that comes down from the mountains is used up by agriculture.
 Low-income rural communities, wetlands and riparian areas are lower in the water pecking order.
-Years of drought forced California to cancel its $1.4 billion salmon fishing season, earlier this year, for just the third time in history.
-Some wetlands, "oases of habitat," Kaminski said, haven't received surface water during the drought either, relying instead on landowners like duck hunting clubs to pump groundwater to the surface.
+Years of drought forced California to cancel its $1.4 billion salmon fishing season this year, for just the third time in history.
+Some wetlands, "oases of habitat," Kaminski said, haven't received surface water during the drought either, relying instead on landowners like duck-hunting clubs to pump groundwater to the surface.

 This year, the few wetlands that remain are getting their share of water up and down the Central Valley, helping alleviate the flood risks to the towns and farms that are slowly displacing them.

-Idling along a levee on the wetlands edge, along the channeled waters of Poso Creek, Kaminski gestured to the south.
-The levee on the other side had breached a couple weeks earlier, as rainwater filled the creek, flooding part of a dairy farm.
+Idling along a levee on the wetlands' edge, along the channeled waters of Poso Creek, Kaminski gestured to the south.
+The levee on the other side had breached a couple of weeks earlier, as rainwater filled the creek, flooding part of a dairy farm.

 "I look at that [and see] devastation for some," he said.
 "But then for other conservation-minded people, there's opportunities."

-Opportunities to show the value of wetlands in flood mitigation during wet years like this.
+Opportunities to show the value of wetlands in flood mitigation during wet years like this one.
 Opportunities to provide habitat for the migratory birds that travel the Pacific Flyway from South America to Alaska.
 And opportunities to see what once was.

 Kaminski looks at the muddy scar and flooded field beyond.
 "It's kind of like stepping back in time."